-Days after that Olympic episode, he went to a pizza joint in Beijing with his now-wife, and decided to act upon his longtime mixed martial arts interest.
-“Funky” had always flirted with the idea of competing in the sport, but now he was determined to make a commitment.
+Days after that Olympic episode, he went to a pizza joint in Beijing with the woman who would become his wife, and decided to act upon his longtime interest in professional competition.
+“Funky” had always flirted with the idea of competing in the cage, but now he was determined to make a commitment.

 Once his mind was made up, he carried over all those years of elite wrestling, and applied them to his new career path.

 “I think in competing, it caused me to really study everything I can study in.
 Maybe every style is not going to be mine, but I need to have the knowledge of everything that could possibly happen to me inside the cage, and that is an endless amount of possibility,” he explains.
 “So you study this sport as closely as you can so you are well prepared, so you know everything that is coming at you.”

 That ideology, and his ability to impose his will upon opponents, has guided him to a perfect 16-0, 1 No Contest record, as well as the ONE Welterweight World Championship, a title he wears with pride.

 “Being a champion is more than wearing a gold belt around your waist,” he states.
 “It is a lot about how you live, and a lot about how you affect others around you by the way you live and train.”